emqx/emqx-docs/en_US/tutorial/deploy.md

 Firewall should make the relevant ports accessible for public according to the MQTT access method.

-TCP ports used by EMQ X node cluster:
+TCP ports used by EMQX node cluster:

 | Port | Description                     |
 |------|---------------------------------|